-20 Mortgage servicing rights 258 (amount above 10% threshold) 21 Deferred tax assets arising from temporary differences 259 (amount above 10% threshold, net of related tax liability) 22 Amount exceeding the 15% threshold 23 of which: significant investments in the common stock of financial entities 24 of which: mortgage servicing rights 25 of which: deferred tax assets arising from temporary differences 26 National specific regulatory adjustments 260 (26a+26b+26c+26d) 26a of which: Investments in the equity capital of unconsolidated 0.01 insurance subsidiaries 26b of which: Investments in the equity capital of unconsolidated 200 non-financial subsidiaries 261 26c of which: Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the bank 262 27 Regulatory adjustments applied to Common Equity Tier 1 due -1 to insufficient Additional Tier 1 and Tier 2 to cover deductions 28 Total regulatory adjustments to Common equity Tier 1 29 Common Equity Tier 1 capital (CET1) Additional Tier 1 capital: instruments 30 Directly issued qualifying Additional Tier 1 instruments plus related stock surplus (share premium) (31+32) 31 of which: classified as equity under applicable accounting standards (Perpetual Non-Cumulative Preference Shares) 32 of which: classified as liabilities under applicable accounting standards (Perpetual debt Instruments) 33 Directly issued capital instruments subject to phase out from Additional Tier 1 34 Additional Tier 1 instruments (and CET1 instruments not included in row 5) issued by subsidiaries and held by third 25 parties (amount allowed in group AT1) 35 of which: instruments issued by subsidiaries subject to phase out
+20 Mortgage servicing rights (amount above 10% threshold) 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) 22 Amount exceeding the 15% threshold 23 of which: significant investments in the common stock of financial entities 24 of which: mortgage servicing rights 25 of which: deferred tax assets arising from temporary differences 26 National specific regulatory adjustments (26a+26b+26c+26d+26e+26f+26g) 26a of which: Investments in the equity capital of unconsolidated insurance subsidiaries 26b of which: Investments in the equity capital of unconsolidated non-financial subsidiaries 26c of which: Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the 00.1 bank 26d of which: Unrealised profits arising because of transfer of loans 26e of which: deductions applicable on account of SRs guaranteed 001 by the Government of India 26f of which: Intra-group exposures beyond permissible limits 26g of which: Net unrealised gains arising on fair valuation of Level 3 financial instruments recognised in the Profit and Loss 27 Account or in the AFS-Reserve 27 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions 28 29 Total regulatory adjustments to Common equity Tier 1 Common Equity Tier 1 capital (CET1) 23 Additional Tier 1 capital: instruments 30 Directly issued qualifying Additional Tier 1 instruments plus 30 related stock surplus (share premium) (31+32) 31 of which: classified as equity under applicable accounting 01 standards (Perpetual Non-Cumulative Preference Shares) Journal of Cipcidal Non-Outhulative Frenche Offales capital of the banking group.
+However, in terms of Basel III rules text of the Basel Committee, insurance subsidiaries are included under significant investments and thus, deducted based on 10% threshold rule instead of full deduction.

-258 Not applicable in Indian context.
+&lt;sup>258 Not applicable in Indian context.

-259 Please refer to Footnote 246 above.
+&lt;sup>259 Please refer to Footnote 246 above.

-260 Adjustments which are not specific to the Basel III regulatory adjustments (as prescribed by the Basel Committee) will be reported under this row.
+&lt;sup>260 Adjustments which are not specific to the Basel III regulatory adjustments (as prescribed by the Basel Committee) will be reported under this row.
 However, regulatory adjustments which are linked to Basel III i.e., where there is a change in the definition of the Basel III regulatory adjustments, the impact of these changes will be explained in the Notes of this disclosure template.

-261 Non-financial subsidiaries are not consolidated for the purpose of capital adequacy.
+&lt;sup>261 Non-financial subsidiaries are not consolidated for the purpose of capital adequacy.
 The equity and other regulatory capital investments in the non-financial subsidiaries are deducted from consolidated regulatory capital of the group.
 These investments are not required to be deducted fully from capital under Basel III rules text of the Basel Committee.

-262 Please refer to paragraph 3.4.5 of this Master Circular.
+&lt;sup>262 Please refer to paragraph 3.4.5 of this Master Circular.
 Please also refer to the Paragraph 34 of the Basel II Framework issued by the Basel Committee (June 2006).
 Though this is not national specific adjustment, it is reported here.